How to Write a Product Manager Resume in 2022 [Step By Step]

 Your prototype gave you raw materials to work with.

 But, raw materials aren’t enough to provide real value.
-You have to invest effort to convert those raw materials into a truly usable product.
-So, how should we structure and process these raw materials?
+You have to invest the effort to convert those raw materials into a usable product.
+This means that we must structure and process these raw materials.

 Remember that product managers are always working with qualitative narratives and quantitative impacts - so we’re going to first start with the narrative.

-What story do you want to tell about yourself?
+Spend time thinking about the story you want to tell about yourself.
 After all, every product manager is a story.
 Here’s an example of a story I told about myself: